MikhailZimnev59/KeySkills/README.md

-To estimate what skills are requested to Python developers
+To estimate what skills are requested from Python developers